 How to make Ultra Moist Banana Bread

-It calls for simple ingredients and only takes a few minutes to prepare, and the aromas of freshly baked banana bread that fill up your house are truly heaven-sent.
+This easy banana bread recipe calls for simple ingredients and only takes a few minutes to prepare, and the aromas of freshly baked banana bread that fill up your house are truly heaven-sent.

 Tips and tricks on perfecting your banana bread

 - Prepare the oven and pan before anything else.
-The leavening components of banana bread – baking soda and baking powder – are activated as soon as they are moist, so it important to pour the batter into the pan and to the oven as soon as the mixture is complete.
+The leavening components of banana bread – baking soda and baking powder – are activated as soon as they are moist, so it is important to pour the batter into the pan and to the oven as soon as the mixture is complete.

 - Mix wet and dry ingredients separately and thoroughly.
 Separating each mixture ensures an even mixture as well and at the same time avoids over-mixing.